jacobfruchtman/MAVEN-Shock-Analyzer/README.md

 -MAVEN position at time of crossing (in km)

--MAVEN latitude at time of crossing
+-MAVEN latitude and longitude at time of crossing

 -automatically measured Bmax of the shock (in nT)